Developer Guide

 Press the

-arrow key on the keyboard.
+UParrow key on the keyboard.

 Expected: The command box is filled with the text of the most recent successful command. -